 This means more choice for people who are divorcing and separating.
 The validation of our model, coupled with the changes likely to come from the passing of No-Fault Divorce legislation soon, means couples are more able to work together to separate and put the needs of their children first.
 It’s a seismic shift away from an adversarial system to one that more closely represents the sort of society we want to be.

 Most people assume they need a lawyer if divorcing.
 However, for many people, engaging two lawyers and creating two sides, can hinder rather than help the process of sorting out finances.
 For an increasing number of couples their priority is not to ‘take each other to the cleaners’ but instead to come up with a pragmatic solution to splitting finances and sorting out arrangements for children.

 Of course, some people will need the protection of a lawyer.
 If you are in an abusive relationship, or your ex won’t work with you to negotiate a settlement, is hiding money or putting it into accounts where you cannot access it, then a lawyer will help you use the court to sort things out and protect you.
 The judgement, however, will give more people the opportunity to understand their options and explore alternative ways of navigating their divorce, and doing so amicably.

 amicable is the country’s leading couple’s divorce service.
 We are committed to working with couples rather than individuals to help you sort out your separation, divorce, finances and childcare arrangements.
-Our Divorce Coaches are experts in working with people together – something that takes a unique understanding of the emotions during a break-up as well as the law.
+Our Divorce Specialists are experts in working with people together – something that takes a unique understanding of the emotions during a break-up as well as the law.
 It’s this unique ability that enables us to achieve positive outcomes for so many families.

 If you are separating or divorcing and would like to learn more about an amicable divorce, then email us on [email protected] or call 0203 004 4695.